 GETTING TO KNOW ME.
 USING YOUR EMOTIONAL INTELLIGENCE AND PERSONALITY TO GET ALONG TO GET AHEAD

-Have you ever thought that “I wonder why he/she pushes my buttons?”
-“Why do we have a personality clash?” or have you ever thought “She’s just been difficult!” or “We will never get along!”
-If so, you would benefit by knowing more about your emotional intelligence and your personality, enhance your interpersonal relationships and be more persuasive in your work and personal life.
+Have you ever thought that ‘I wonder why he/she pushes my buttons?’
+‘Why do we have a personality clash?’ or have you ever thought ‘She’s just being difficult!’ or ‘We will never get along!’
+If so, you will benefit by knowing more about your emotional intelligence and your personality in order to enhance your interpersonal relationships and be more persuasive in your work and personal life.

 - Learn about models of emotional intelligence and how emotions guide our thinking and behaviour

-- Learn how to use emotional intelligence to manage and use your emotions effectively to keep your calm and use the information to build better relationships
+- Learn how to use emotional intelligence to manage and use your emotions more effectively and build better relationships

 - Learn how to improve interpersonal interactions by understanding yours and others styles